Grave goods: Role in archaeology

 Along with social status, grave goods also shed light on the societal norms with regards to sex.
 Common binary societies had women perform duties such as mothering, processing activities, cooking, etc. and men perform duties such as hunting and fighting.
 These societies would bury their women with jewelry and their men with axes.
 The Durankulak cemetery on the Bulgarian Black Sea Coast had findings to match this society structure.
 There are societies where the roles are switched.
 The Sauromatian society's women were highly respected warriors.
 Their graves were full of weapons and horse trappings.
 When it was difficult to determine sex of the individual due to bone decay, the grave goods became the determining factor.

+In modern times

+Grave goods continue to be important in modern funerary rituals.
+In contemporary English and American culture, bodies may be buried with goods such as eyewear, jewelry, photographs, and letters.
+In addition, objects are sometimes left above ground near or on top of gravestones.
+Flowers are common, although visitation stones are preferred in Jewish culture.
+In addition, coins for the dead (including challenge coins) are sometimes left on American military graves by comrades of the deceased.